IIITLucknowSWEngg/CSITTeam012/Assignment 01/SRS.md

 - **REQ-13**: Admins can edit event details, including date, time, and ticket pricing.
 - **REQ-14**: Admins can manage seat availability for each showtime.

+### 4.5 Advertisers and Sponsors Features

+**Description and Priority**:
+The platform provides tools for advertisers and sponsors to create, manage, and analyze ad campaigns.
+These features are essential for driving revenue and offering promotional opportunities to sponsors. **Priority: Medium**.

+**Functional Requirements**:
+- **REQ-14**: Advertisers can create ad campaigns using a self-service tool.
+- **REQ-15**: Ads can be targeted based on demographics (e.g., age, location, and interests).
+- **REQ-16**: Advertisers can monitor ad performance with detailed analytics (e.g., impressions, click-through rates, and ROI).
+- **REQ-17**: Premium ad placements, such as homepage banners or event-specific sponsorships, can be purchased by sponsors.
+- **REQ-18**: Integration of promotional materials (e.g., images, videos, and text) provided by sponsors.

+---

 ---

 ## 5. Other Nonfunctional Requirements